openshift-kni/lifecycle-agent/HACKING.md

 As of this writing, three linters are run by the `make ci-job` command:

-* golangci-lint
+- golangci-lint
-* shellcheck
+- shellcheck
-* bashate
+- bashate

 These tests will be run automatically as part of the ci-job test post a pull request an update.
 Failures will mean your pull request cannot be merged.
 It is recommended that you run `make ci-job` regularly as part of development.

+Additionally, markdownlint can be run manually using `make markdownlint` or `make ENGINE=podman markdownlint`.
+This `Makefile` target will build a local container image with the markdownlint tool, which is then run to validate the markdown files in the repo.

 ## GO formatting

 GO has automated formatting.
-To update code and ensure it is formatted properly, run:<br>`make fmt`
+To update code and ensure it is formatted properly, run: `make fmt`

 ## Building and deploying image